Skip to content

 Carbon pricing internalizes the cost of emissions, creating a financial incentive to reduce them.
 There are two main types:

 • Carbon taxes set a fixed price per tonne of CO2 emitted.
-Countries such as Sweden, Chile and Canada use this model, often alongside targeted exemptions or rebates.
+At least 35 countries have carbon tax programs in place, including Sweden, Chile and Canada.

 Renewable Energy and Grid Decarbonization

-Some governments invest directly in grid infrastructure to support renewables: expanding transmission lines, building energy storage, and integrating smart grid technologies.
-These efforts aim to address intermittency, improve system flexibility, and make zero-carbon electricity available to businesses.
+Some governments invest directly in grid infrastructure to support renewables by expanding transmission lines, building energy storage and integrating smart grid technologies.
+These efforts aim to address intermittency, improve system flexibility and make zero-carbon electricity available to businesses.
 Without a decarbonized grid, full electrification of transport and industry is not possible.

 Supply Chain Engagement for Decarbonization

 Most emissions lie outside a company’s direct operations.
-According to CDP and BCG, upstream scope 3 emissions can be more than 26 times greater than scope 1 and 2 combined.
+According to EcoVadis and BCG, upstream scope 3 emissions can be more than 21 times greater than scope 1 and 2 combined.
 Reducing these emissions requires active engagement with suppliers.

-• Several platforms help companies manage supplier emissions.
-EcoVadis, CDP, and initiatives like the Partnership for Carbon Transparency (PACT) offer tools to collect, assess, and standardize supplier data.
+• Utilize specialized platforms: Tools like EcoVadis, CDP and initiatives such as the Partnership for Carbon Transparency (PACT) allow companies to collect, assess and standardize supplier data.

-• Collaboration is key.
-Many suppliers, especially small and medium-sized enterprises, lack the resources to decarbonize on their own.
-Companies can support progress by sharing tools, offering training, and co-developing improvement plans.
+• Prioritize supplier collaboration: Many small and medium-sized suppliers lack the resources to decarbonize independently.
+Companies can support supplier progress by sharing tools, offering training and co-developing improvement plans.

-• Procurement teams can also create incentives by linking decarbonization to commercial decisions.
-This includes awarding business to low-carbon suppliers, weighting emissions performance in RFQs, and setting minimum carbon management thresholds for preferred status.
+• Create commercial incentives: Procurement teams can link decarbonization to commercial decisions by awarding business to low-carbon suppliers, weighting emissions performance in RFQs and setting minimum carbon management thresholds for preferred status.

-• Despite the opportunity, uptake remains limited.
-Fewer than 15% of companies have set targets that cover supplier emissions, according to CDP.
+Despite these opportunities, uptake remains limited.
+According to CDP, fewer than 15% of companies have set targets that cover supplier emissions.
 Data quality and completeness remain a challenge, especially across global, multi-tiered supply chains.

 Measurement, Reporting and Tools for Decarbonization